CSE3902-Group-3/CSE3902-TheLegendOfZelda-Remake/README.md

 - The time it takes to push the pushable blocks may vary slightly

 ## Tools:
-- We had an implementation which used HLSL shaders to color sprites more accurately, but due to bugs in Monogame on Mac, we were forced to remove this
+- We used HLSL to write shaders for the game
+- We used MS paint to modify sprite assets taken from https://www.spriters-resource.com/nes/legendofzelda/

 ## Code Metrics:
 -   Maintainability, Cyclomatic Complexity, Depth of Inheritance, Class Coupling, Lines of Code, Lines of Executable Code: